 Make sure you register your cards with Verified by Visa or MasterCard SecureCode when prompted if you haven't done so already.
 It is quick and easy and offers another level of protection.
 Cardholders can sign up to Verified by Visa and MasterCard SecureCode at the website of the bank or card company that issues their card, or when they are shopping online at participating merchants.
 It means that when you use these cards to shop online you'll have to enter a password for your payment to be accepted.

-As well as keeping your cards safe, it's important to keep your PC safe too.
+As well as keeping your cards safe, it's important to keep your PC and devices safe too.
 Make sure you have the latest operating system, browser and up-to-date anti-virus software.
 If someone else uses your PC or you use one in a café or library, always log out as soon as you've finished shopping online.
 Make a note of the confirmation number of your order or print a copy of the confirmation.